 Lynels

-Centaur-like beasts known for their strength and resilience, often found in mountainous regions.
-They can shoot sword beams and are among the toughest overworld enemies.
+Powerful centaur-like beasts known for their strength and resilience, often found guarding Death Mountain.
+They aggressively charge Link and shoot powerful sword beams, making them among the toughest overworld enemies.
+Come in red and tougher blue variants.

 Peahats

-Flying flower-like creatures that are invulnerable while in motion.
-They can only be attacked when they pause and settle on the ground.
+Flying, propeller-like creatures resembling flowers.
+They fly rapidly around the screen and are completely invulnerable while their “petals” are spinning.
+They can only be damaged when they briefly pause and settle on the ground.

 Moblins